avaframe/AvaFrame/docs/moduleCom1DFA.rst

 In the directory ``Inputs``, the following files are required.
 Be aware that ALL inputs have to be provided in the same
 projection:

-* digital elevation model as .asc file with `ESRI grid format <https://desktop.arcgis.com/en/arcmap/10.3/manage-data/raster-and-images/esri-ascii-raster-format.htm>`_
+* digital elevation model as raster file with either `ESRI grid format <https://desktop.arcgis.com/en/arcmap/10.3/manage-data/raster-and-images/esri-ascii-raster-format.htm>`_ or GeoTIFF format.
+The format of the DEM determines the format of the output files.

 * release area scenario as (multi-) polygon shapefile (in Inputs/REL; multiple features are possible)